Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Numerical Results

 \section{Numerical Results}

-In this section, we discuss the results of the performance tests of our MARL-based resource allocation approach on several instances considering IAB-nodes working in FD or HD mode, mobile UEs, and random link failures caused by mobile obstacles.
+In this section, we evaluate the performance of the proposed MARL-based resource allocation approach on several instances containing IAB-nodes working in FD or HD mode, mobile UEs, and random link failures caused by mobile obstacles.
 Every value shown in the figures of this section is the result of an average over 10 random instances.